XFRCollective/ia-xfr/README.md

 # Internet Archive Repo Management

 This repository contains scripts and commands used by XFR Collective to administer files and metadata on Internet Archive.
-These scripts were written for Unix.
 Many thanks to Spencer Portée and Nıck Krabbenhöft for their contributions.

 ## Dependencies

-Installing the programs below is all very easy with Homebrew, so install that first if you can: https://brew.sh/.
-Install in the order listed.
+These scripts were written for Unix.
+Install programs in the following order.

+- homebrew [https://brew.sh/], or [brew upgrade]
 - python [brew install python]
 - pip [brew install pip]
 - pandas [pip install pandas]
 - internetarchive [pip install internetarchive]

-Before running any of the scripts below, be sure to log into your internet archive account using `ia config`
+Before running any of the scripts below, or commands, be sure to log into your internet archive account using `ia config`

 ## Export Metadata

-The ia-csv.py script exports all metadata from an Internet Archive collection as a .csv file.
+The ia-csv.py script in this repository exports all metadata from an Internet Archive collection as a .csv file.
 The file can then be edited and uploaded back into internet archive using the command `ia metadata --spreadsheet="xfrcollective.csv`.
 The ia-csv.py script was adapted from the ia-json.py script created by Github user pwallace: https://github.com/pwallace/metadata-processing.

-To run the script
+To run the script:

-1. Install all dependencies
-2. Copy ia-csv.py script
+1. Copy ia-csv.py script and save to your computer
-3. Run `ia config [internet archive login]`
+2. Run `ia config [internet archive login]`
-4. Run `python ia-csv.py [collection name] [output file]`
+3. Run `python ia-csv.py [collection name] [output file]`

 ## Edit and Upload Metadata